 Mt Gibson Wildlife Sanctuary protects a large area of diverse habitat in the south of Western Australia.
 As the site of an ambitious reintroduction project, it is set to play a critical role in the conservation of the threatened mammals of southwestern Australia.

-Mt Gibson Wildlife Sanctuary covers a vast 131,812 hectares, about 350 kilometres from Perth.
+Mt Gibson Wildlife Sanctuary covers a vast 131,812 hectares, about 350 kilometres north-west Perth.
 The property straddles a botanically rich transition zone between two major botanical provinces, and protects an incredible diversity of both flora and fauna.
-The sanctuary is the site of one of Australia’s most ambitious mammal reintroduction projects, involving the construction and rewilding of a 7,800 hectare feral-free area.
+The sanctuary is the site of one of Australia’s most ambitious mammal reintroduction projects, involving the construction and rewilding of a 7,838 hectare feral-free area.

 The varied landscape of Mt Gibson – featuring Lake Moore, rugged greenstone ranges, granite ridges and vast sandplains – provides refuge for an impressive assortment of mammal, bird and reptile species, including the endangered Malleefowl and Western Spiny-tailed Skink, and cryptic mammals such as Woolley’s Pseudantechinus.

 The topography and underlying geology of the property are complex.
 The dominant landforms are greenstone ranges in the northeast and banded ironstone hills in the northwest.
 Granites and gneisses of the Yilgarn Block underlie much of the property and outcrop as domes or breakaways in a number of places.
 The ranges are separated by gently sloping pediments and floodplains with salt lakes and clay pans, and extensive sandplains in the south.
 Lake Moore is an ephemeral saline lake that extends along the entire eastern boundary of the property.